memcached/memcached.github.io/content/features/proxy/configure.md

     Replace <var>PROXY_PROCESS</var> with the process ID of the proxy.

 If the updated configuration file is valid, then Memcached reloads its configuration and continues running.
-Otherwise, Memcached exits with an error.
+Otherwise, the configuration is _not reloaded_ and the previous configuration is still used.
+Errors are sent to an event log viewable by running `watch proxyevents` against the proxy.